Carroll County Sheriff's Office

 • Four (4) books or magazines (discretion of corrections staff)

-Any inmate confined in the facility wanting to release property to family or friends will be required to fill out a property release form with the list of items and the inmate and person picking up the property must also sign the form.
+**Any inmate confined in the facility wanting to release property to family or friends will be required to fill out a property release form with the list of items.
+The inmate and person picking up the property must also sign the form.

-During the inmates confinement the Carroll County Jail provides an in-house commissary where hygiene products , prepaid phone cards, stamped envelopes and snacks can be purchased.
-Basic hygiene items are available on a twenty-four hours basis upon request.
+During the inmate’s confinement the Carroll County Jail provides commissary where hygiene products, stamped envelopes, phone minutes, and snacks can be purchased.
+Basic hygiene items are available on a 24-hour basis.
+Commissary day is on Fridays.

 The Carroll County Jail provides several programs for inmates during their confinement.